 How Can Therapy Help?

-Entering into a counselling or psychotherapeutic relationship primarily involves gaining a deeper awareness, understanding and acceptance of oneself.
-The relationship with the therapist offers a facilitative and confidential environment, where someone seeking help is able to explore his or her internal struggles.
-He or she can begin to address the difficulties they are experiencing, gain insight and work towards meaningful change.
+Therapy provides a sanctuary in which to explore and uncover one’s feeling that may have lain dormant or hidden.
+One of the main objectives is to gain a deeper awareness, understanding and acceptance of oneself.
+The relationship with the therapist offers a facilitative and confidential environment, where a person can begin to clarify and address their difficulties, gain insight and work towards meaningful change.

 We all have a tendency to repeat patterns of thought and behaviour, and even though we would like to change, it can be difficult to do so.
-The type of counselling and psychotherapy we offer is particularly useful in making sense of recurrent problems and in illuminating their roots.
+Psychotherapy, perhaps more than counselling, can be particularly useful in making sense of recurrent problems and in illuminating their roots.
 The therapeutic relationship provides a unique opportunity to discover how, for instance, in our attempts to avoid painful experiences from the past, we may end up in the very situation we so hoped to avoid.
 This process can enable a person to gain deeper self-awareness and to discover inner resources, resulting in greater freedom of thought and action.
 It can help a person to build the strength to make meaningful choices, thereby allowing life to be lived in a more fulfilling and creative way.

 Therapy can be conducted over several weeks (called ‘time limited’) or for as long as it feels useful (called ‘open-ended’).
 We work with individual adults, couples, and children over 11 years.